George Witt (collector): Australia and London

+Promotion of the Victorian Turkish bath

+In the late 1850s, Witt was much influenced by his long-standing friend, David Urquhart, who in 1857 had just opened England’s first Victorian Turkish bath in Manchester.
+Urquhart argued that, just as he had made his own bath available to his friends, others should follow suit in order to spread knowledge about the bath and encourage the building of such baths for the public.
+Witt was one of the first who acted upon this suggestion, converting a room in his Knightsbridge home into an effective Turkish bath as early as 1858.
+Although it was only a single room, bathing in the hot air at different temperatures was achieved by arranging seating at different levels.
+Witt became a strong advocate of the Turkish bath and was responsible for introducing many friends, especially medical practitioners, to its therapeutic possibilities.
+Among his guests were dermatologist Erasmus Wilson (who went on to write a book on the bath), Thomas Spenser Wells, Queen Victoria's surgeon and president of the Royal College of Surgeons, Charles Lockhart Robertson (who successfully introduced the bath into the Sussex and District Lunatic Asylum at Haywards Heath), and William Joseph Goodwin, Queen Victoria’s personal vet (who installed a Turkish bath for the Queen’s horses at Hampton Court Palace Mews).

 Legacy

+Witt died on 20 February 1869, at his home, 20 Princes' Terrace, Hyde Park, London.
+He was buried at Swaffham Prior.
+His wife, Elizabeth (née Hedley), died at the same house in 1871 and was also buried at Swaffham Prior.

 Witt's collection remained together in the Secretum until the Second World War.
-In 1939 the first set of artefacts were removed from the collection, which was based on taste, and they were classified according to its provenance.
+In 1939 the first set of artefacts were removed from the collection, which was based on taste, and each item was classified according to its provenance.
 An interesting anecdote arose when an enquiry was received at the museum to view the remaining items.
 The request was challenged by the curators.
 They wanted to know why the researcher was making an application to view the collection's index.
-The museum also not only wanted to know what the list would be used for but what arrangements would be made to dispose of the list after the researchers death.
+The museum also not only wanted to know what the list would be used for but what arrangements would be made to dispose of the list after the researcher's death.

-In 2014 the "secret" collection contains half of Witt's legacy which have not been reclassified.
-The curators of the museum thinks that these remaining items, and another 100 items from other sources, will be kept as a single collection as these items record Victorian values and the changing attitude to obscenity.
+As of 2014 the "secret" collection contained half of Witt's legacy which has not been reclassified.
+The curators of the museum think that these remaining items, and another 100 items from other sources, will be kept as a single collection as these items record Victorian values and the changing attitude to obscenity.